 The London Interdisciplinary Social Science DTP is inviting applications for seven ESRC-funded postdoctoral fellowships to be based at any of the partner institutions: King’s College London, Queen Mary University of London, or Imperial College London.

-These Fellowships will provide funding for up to one year full-time, or up to two years part-time to cover the fellow’s salary plus up to £10,000 of additional costs (e.g., travel, conference attendance, training, fieldwork, mentoring time, etc.).
+This grant will provide funding for up to one year full-time, or up to two years part-time to cover the fellow’s salary plus up to £10,000 of additional costs (e.g., travel, conference attendance, training, fieldwork, mentoring time, etc.).

 The LISS DTP is uniquely placed to deliver high-quality interdisciplinary training that today’s and tomorrow’s global challenges demand.
 It will provide research training that integrates the student’s individual transferable skills requirements with a rigorous and flexible programme of foundation and advanced social science training

 Why at LISS DTP- LISS DTP will help to build national and international research capacity and networks to meet the interdisciplinary priorities identified in the ESRC’s Strategic Plan 2015 for economic performance & sustainable growth, influencing behavior & informing interventions and a vibrant & fair society.

 - Applicants from all around the world are eligible to apply.

 - All Fellows are required to have a mentor based at the research organization where free schooling is held.
 The mentor should have experience and a strong interest in the applicant’s field of research but should not normally have been the applicant’s D. supervisor.
 Proposals are welcome from both single disciplines and combinations of disciplines but the study activities must be based at least 50% within the social sciences and must fall under one of LISS DTP’s Thematic Pathways: https://liss-dtp.ac.uk/thematic-pathways/.

 - To be eligible, the applicants must meet all the following criteria: